MarkD833/RCBUS-68xxx/README.md

 * ROM / RAM board - 128K ROM & 1M RAM
 * Quad serial I/O board - with a pair of 68681 DUARTs
 * Dual MFP board - with a pair of 68901 MFPs

-## To do
-These boards are waiting to be tested:
 * Digital I/O board - with 2 68230 PI/Ts

 ## Progress
 The 68000 board, the ROM/RAM board, the serial I/O board and the MFP board are working and a small monitor program is running that allows me to download Motorola S-records.
 Both S2 (16-bit) & S3 (24-bit) record types are handled although in reality only S3 records make sense with the current memory configuration.